 The Macs Adventure HQ is in Glasgow, UK, which means that we have great access to some of the Scotland’s most dramatic scenery!
 I myself have never visited the Outer Hebrides in Scotland, so my New Year’s Resolution is to make it out to the Isles of Lewis and Harris this year.

-(one of the classic long-distance walks) should be on every walker’s wish-list.
+I suggest: If you're based in the UK, then for starters, the famous West Highland Way (one of the classic long-distance walks) should be on every walker’s wish-list.
 Or, how about visiting tropical Cornwall and do a stretch of the South West Coast Path?
 Wherever you are, there are plenty of ways to be active in your own backyard.

 2. A Big Challenge